JK Rowling hits out at ‘ignorant’ Emma Watson in candid statement

 “Emma has so little experience of real life she’s ignorant of how ignorant she is,” she wrote.

-“I wasn’t a multimillionaire at fourteen,” she wrote.
+“I wasn’t a multimillionaire at 14,” she wrote.
 “I lived in poverty while writing the book that made Emma famous.”

 Join our commenting forum